-Inslee to sign unemployment insurance tax cut and boost in jobless benefits amid COVID-19
+Inslee signs unemployment insurance tax cut, boost in jobless benefits amid COVID-19

-Gov. Jay Inslee on Monday is set to put his signature on a bill that slashes a scheduled hike in unemployment insurance for businesses and also expands jobless benefits and protections amid the pandemic.
+Gov. Jay Inslee Monday put his signature on a bill that slashes a scheduled hike in unemployment insurance for businesses and also expands jobless benefits and protections amid the pandemic.

 The legislation is one of several bills lawmakers are quickly moving in order to help Washington residents and businesses hurt by the COVID-19 outbreak and ensuing restrictions on commerce and daily life.

-The governor is scheduled to sign Senate Bill 5061 at an 11:30 a.m. news conference.
-Bill sponsor Sen. Karen Keiser, D-Des Moines, and co-sponsor Sen. Curtis King, R-Yakima, will join Inslee, according to a statement from the governor’s office.
-Rep. Mike Sells, D-Everett, will also join the event.
+The governor signed Senate Bill 5061 at an 11:30 a.m. news conference.
+Bill sponsor Sen. Karen Keiser, D-Des Moines, and co-sponsor Sen. Curtis King, R-Yakima, attended remotely, as did Rep. Mike Sells, D-Everett.

 The legislation is intended to help with what would have been a $1.7 billion hike in unemployment taxes for employers through 2025.